 And finally, by using normal speaker wires, hook up your surround sound speakers to your Receiver.
 How many surround speakers can you use?
 It completely depends on the capability of your Receiver.
 If your Receiver allows, then you can make a 5.1, 7.1, 9.1, etc. sound system by using this process.

-Why You Shouldn’t Add Surround Sound Speakers to a Soundbar
+Why You Shouldn’t Add Surround Sound Speakers to a Soundbar?

 You probably don’t want to ruin your sound by mismatching speakers.
 Though there are ways to connect external speakers to your Soundbar, it will be a difficult setup.
 By using external speakers and a soundbar, you won’t get high-definition audio.